nsidc/earthaccess/docs/user_guide/authenticate.md

 ## Login using environment variables

-Alternatively, Earthdata Login credentials can be created as environment variables EARTHDATA_USERNAME and EARTHDATA_PASSWORD.
+Alternatively, Earthdata Login credentials can be created as environment variables `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD`.

 === "MacOS"
     If you want to set the environment variables for the current shell session, type the following on the command line.